devinit/digital-platform/country-year/warehouse/fact/README.md

 (40 rows)
 ```

+# Conventions

 If a table ends in a year, e.g., 2015, this means that the table contain monetary values presented in constant prices from that year, so 2015 = 2015 constant prices.

-Also, each table here needs to be mapped to the location on the DH where it is being used.

 # Issues

+Each table needs to be mapped to the location on the DH where it is being used.

 There are a few naming issues that need to be resolved here: